Buses in Japan

 Travelling by long-distance bus in Japan is very civilized compared to many other countries.
 All highway buses either are equipped with an onboard toilet or stop frequently on route at motorway service stations to allow passengers to use the facilities there.

-If you are travelling by night bus and decide to get off at a service station stop, make sure that you can find your way back to your bus, as the car park can often be crowded with multiple similar-looking highway buses and hard to navigate in the dark.
+If you are travelling by night bus and decide to get off at a service station stop, make sure that you can find your way back to your bus, as the car park can often be crowded with multiple similar-looking highway busses and hard to navigate in the dark.
+It can help to take a good look and make a mental note of the colour, company name, destination, etc. before you board or when you get off.
+You could also take a quick photo of the bus's exterior, including its number plate, to help distinguish between similar-looking busses, especially those run by the same company.

 On most highway buses, there is not space to carry large-size luggage items such as suitcases on board with you, so you will need to check them into the trunk of the bus before you board.
-In exchange, you will often be given a small luggage ticket for collecting your items on arrival, so make sure to keep it safe.
-If the bus is stopping at multiple destinations, you may need to tell the luggage handler the name of the stop where you are getting off.Smaller items such as handbags and rucksacks can be taken on board and placed in the overhead luggage racks or at your feet, so it is a good idea to separate out items you may need while on the bus, such as water, snacks, toothbrush and music, before you board.
+In exchange, you will often be given a small luggage token or ticket for collecting your items on arrival, so make sure to keep it safe.
+If the bus is stopping at multiple destinations, you may need to tell the luggage handler the name of the stop where you are getting off when you check in your luggage.Smaller items such as handbags and rucksacks can be taken on board and placed in the overhead luggage racks or at your feet, so it is a good idea to separate out items you may need while on the bus, such as water, snacks, toothbrush, music, and travel pillow, before you board.